axesup/combate/Player-Code-JavaScript-Style-Guide.md

 We're teaching people [JavaScript](http://en.wikipedia.org/wiki/JavaScript).
 Therefore it is important that we have a consistent and clear coding style that is as close to standard JavaScript as possible.
-Every [Artisan](http://www.codecombat.com/contribute/artisan) should apply this coding standard in his levels to keep the code through all the levels consistent.
-This will lead to nice code, that can easily be read and prevents any form of confusion for players.
+Every [Artisan](http://www.codecombat.com/contribute/artisan) should apply this coding standard in her levels to keep the code through all the levels consistent.

 Just basically follow [the Node style guide](https://github.com/felixge/node-style-guide), but with these exceptions: